Your web browser is outdated and may be insecure

 Exhibition Launch Event

-• Finalists in the Children's Nursing & Midwifery Award at the 2022 RCN Scotland Nurse of the Year Awards, the Capella Team.
+• Finalists in the Children's Nursing & Midwifery Award at our 2022 RCN Scotland Nurse of the Year Awards, the Capella Team.
 A children’s community nursing team in NHS Dumfries and Galloway explore how children and their families living within a remote and rural area receive the most appropriate and peaceful end of life care in the absence of a specialist palliative care team

 Celebrating Children and Young People's Nursing